-The Group had on average 443 (452) employees in 2019.
+The Group had on average 424 (443) employees in 2020.
 Employee turnover and salary development in the industry are high, but there has been somewhat of a slow-down.
-With skilled, competitive personnel as the Group's most important resource, the goal is to increase recruitment and continuously develop skills.
+With skilled, competitive personnel as the Group's most important resource, the goal is to increase the number of employees and to continuously develop skills, for example, through the training investment initiative Gate 1.